nkoster/clonelove/README.md

 If not, please do not use CloneLove!
 Make sure you understand above mechanism before use!

-If you want me to help you, to set up a fully working image clone factory, I'm open for consultancy.
+If you want me to help you, to set up a fully working OS independent disk image clone factory, let me know.
+Perhaps we can work something out.